friends-of-wp/wp-dev-cli/readme.md

 - Increase test coverage
 - Use PHPStan
 - Add "how to create a new release"
-- Auto-update the phat file
+- Auto-update the phar file